 (800m then 1 mile) x 3 – each set getting faster and with 2 mins of recovery between each

 1 mile, then (800m, 600m, 400m) x 2, and 1 mile to finish.
 2 mins recoveries between each

 Useful things to know: Look out for the group on Rookery Road and a member of the club will welcome you and speak you through what to expect from the session.
 We do not have changing facilities, however there is a car on hand to store bags (and layers in the colder months).
-On the we stick to lit paths and will always begin recovery with the final finisher.
+During the darker months we stick to lit paths and throughout the year will always begin recovery with the final finisher.